cornell-colab/2025-SummerDH/README.md

 ## Folder Structure
 - `_data`: includes a bunch of structure yml files, including the navigation file.
 If you need to change anything in the navbars, edit the `navigation.yml file.`
 - `_drafts`: storage folder for alternative page layouts, if needed.
-- `_includes`: holds all of the Jekyll includes (functional internal plugins, basically) for the site. **Exercise aution when editing.**
+- `_includes`: holds all of the Jekyll includes (functional internal plugins, basically) for the site. **Exercise caution when editing.**
-- `_layouts`: includes the page layouts/templates. **Exercise aution when editing.**
+- `_layouts`: includes the page layouts/templates. **Exercise caution when editing.**
 - `_sass`: includes the individual stylesheets for the site, which are imported into the main css file in the assets folder.
-If you want to change the styling of something, change it in these files, not the main CSS file. **Exercise aution when editing.**
+If you want to change the styling of something, change it in these files, not the main CSS file. **Exercise caution when editing.**
-- `_assets`: contains the main CSS and JavaScript for the site. **Exercise aution when editing.**
+- `_assets`: contains the main CSS and JavaScript for the site. **Exercise caution when editing.**
 - `images`: contains all images embedded in the site (the logo, card fronts, etc.)
 - `pages`: includes all content for the site, organized into subfolders by the date of the lesson.